Are all of my earnings under Actors' Equity jurisdiction applied towards my pension accruals?

 If you are not married (or are married and waived the spousal benefit), a lump sum death benefit will be paid to your beneficiary on file equal to 60 times the monthly annuity you would have received had you retired the day before your death.

-If you die after you retire: If you retired with a spouse's pension and you die before your spouse, your spouse will receive a lifetime monthly annuity equal to 50% of the amount you were receiving when you died.
+If you die after you retire: If you retired with a Joint and Survivor's pension and you die before your spouse/beneficiary, your spouse/beneficiary will receive a lifetime monthly annuity equal to the Joint and Survivor % of the amount you were receiving when you died.
 If you retired with a single pension (because you are single or rejected the spouse's pension), you are guaranteed 60 monthly payments.
 If you die before receiving 60 payments, the remainder will be paid to your designated beneficiary.

 Is there a life insurance policy in effect, if so, what is the benefit?